 Subbuteo's far outposts - Japan and New Zealand.

-Waddingtons could obviously see the potential market for Subbuteo wherever football was played, which was (and is) basically everywhere!
+As explained on my European Catalogues page, Waddingtons were keen to open potential market for Subbuteo wherever football was played, which was (and is) basically everywhere!
 Their strategy was to find partners in other territories, usually established toy/game companies, who could provide marketing and distribution for the game.

-The following companies are known to have distributed Subbuteo.
+The following companies are known to have distributed Subbuteo outside of Europe.

-The companies mentioned above who don't have their own page (yet) feature on either on the International box sets page or the International Team Production page - or both.
+The companies who don't have their own page (yet) feature on either on the International box sets page or the International Team Production page - or both.